1. Do I need to login on my course start date?

 After a student has completed their certification course and submitted the necessary documents, it will take about 4 to 6 weeks to receive a certificate in the mail.
 A student will, however, receive a digital certificate once their course is completed and their practicum packet has been reviewed and approved.

-Yes, students must receive a minimum of 560 points or a 70% to pass the class and turn in a completed thematic unit.
+Yes, students must receive a 70% to pass the class and turn in a completed thematic unit.